christophstrasen/WorldObserver/docs/quickstart.md

 - It tells WO *how far* to probe (`radius`) or what else to listen to and *how fresh* results should be (`staleness`/`cooldown`).

-### A note about stability (square ids vs coords)

-- `x/y/z` is the stable long-term anchor.
-- `squareId` is stable within a running session, but should not be relied on across game reloads (TODO: confirm and document stricter guarantees later).

 ### Lease renewal and cleanup

 - Interest declarations are leases and will expire if you don’t renew them (TTL uses the same in-game clock as `staleness`/`cooldown`).